cian-gmit-da2020/PandS-Projects/README.md

 # weeklyTask6.py

 - This programme defines a funtion **sroot()** for estimating the square root of any positive number
-- The programme uses an infinite loop with break statments that end the loop at certain points when certin conditions have been met
+- The programme uses an infinite loop with break statements that end the loop at certain points when certain conditions have been met
 - First the function finds the closest whole root number to the input value
 - Then the function uses newtowns square root method to get a much closer approximation of the square root value and returns that value ending the fuction
 - The programme then asks the user for an input value to calculate the square root of, variable **i**